 - Body Sculpting – contouring of the abdomen, arms, back, legs and hands can be obtained with mesotherapy.
-Vitamins and amino acids are used to tighten sagging skin while other agents are used to remove areas of fat, restoring a more youthful and athletic appearance to the body’s contours.
+Vitamins and amino acids are used to tighten sagging skin while other agents (injectable lipolysis) are used to remove areas of fat, restoring a more youthful and athletic appearance to the body’s contours.

 - Medical uses – Mesotherapy also has a variety of medicinal uses.
 Treatments can benefit those patients suffering from muscle spasms, stress, insomnia, carpal tunnel syndrome, fibromyalgia, infections, RSD (reflex sympathetic dystrophy), and osteoarthritis, among other conditions.